Norwood Scale: The 7 Stages, Causes and Treatments

-The Norwood scale (often referred to as the Hamilton-Norwood scale) is a popular visual system for measuring male pattern hair loss.
+Norwood scale is a popular visual system for measuring the different stages and evolution of male pattern hair loss.

 In this post, we’ll take a closer look at the Norwood scale, beginning with its 7 stages.